ASteinheiser/ts-real-time-online-game-template/README.md

 These commands are available from the root directory whether you decide to install the `turbo` cli locally or not...

+<b>NOTE</b>: Commands should <ins>almost always</ins> be ran from the root directory.
+The package manager, `pnpm`, uses `turbo` to manage and run scripts.
+Since code can be shared between repos, `turbo` helps ensure that scripts run in a certain order when necessary.

 | Command | Description |
 |---------|-------------|
 | `pnpm dev` | Run local development servers for each app |